 After going completely through the canyon, we were able to walk back through the canyon ourselves taking out time and taking pictures.
 Of course, photography was challenging in such dark and changing light situations.

 In December 2019 they stopped all photography tours and no longer even allowed people to bring tripods into Antelope Canyon.
 It’s a shame as it’s hard to get images without people in them and without a tripod.

 Of course, I didn’t have one, so I had to do the best I could by steadying myself against a wall and holding my breath before I clicked.

-Note: If you are a photography nut, then check into the Antelope Canyon tour companies that offer special photography tours of the canyon.
+Note: If you are a photography nut, then check into the Antelope Canyon tours companies that offer special photography tours of the canyon.

 The sun was quickly setting and our hour tour was finished, which meant we had another wild ride in the truck back into Page.
 This also meant I could finally eat.

-We toured the Upper Canyon, however there are multiple canyons that you can tour.
-In addition, you can do combo tours of Horseshoe Bend and Antelope Canyon.
+We toured the Upper Antelope Canyon, however, there are multiple canyons that you can tour.
+In addition, you can do combo tours of Horseshoe Bend and Upper or Lower Antelope Canyon.
 Check out Viator’s wide variety of tours of Antelope Canyon here.